sennavanhoek/A64-Shell/README.md

 ![screenshot](screenshots/feadback.PNG)

 ## Commands
-With `overview` a quick overview is shown of common registers and the mapped memory.
+With `overview` a quick overvieuw is shown of common registers and the mapped memory.

 ![screenshot](screenshots/overvieuw.PNG)